xinshengwang/S2IGAN/README.md

 # S2IGAN
-This is the pytorch implement for our paper [S2IGAN: Speech-to-Image Generation via Adversarial Learning](https://arxiv.org/abs/2005.06968)
+This is the pytorch implement for our paper [S2IGAN: Speech-to-Image Generation via Adversarial Learning](https://arxiv.org/abs/2005.06968).
+More results can be seen in the [project page](https://xinshengwang.github.io/project/s2igan/).

 ### Data processing
 #### CUB-200 (Bird) and Oxford-102 (Flower)